styxlab/kubernetes-mongodb-shard/README.md

 $ make run
 ```
 ##Verify
-If all goes well, you will see that all deployments are up and running.
-For a 3 node shard, a typical
-output is shown below.
+After a minute or two (depending on how fast the docker images are fretched over your network) you should see that all deployments are up and running.
+For a 3 node shard, a typical output is shown below.
 ```
 $ kubectl get deployments -l role="mongoshard"
 NAME                   DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE